 /etc/dhcpcd.conf and add the following lines at the end

 $ sudo vi /etc/dhcpcd.conf interface eth0 static ip_address=192.168.0.24/24 static routers=192.168.0.1 static domain_name_servers=192.168.100.4

 Change the interface

-eth0, router address and DNS servers if necessary
+eth0, router address and DNS servers accordingly to your network config.

 Reboot the machine and log in with the static IP and the new password.

 $ sudo reboot (... wait a few seconds) $ ssh email@example.com firstname.lastname@example.org's password: <new password>

 In the second part of this guide, We will mount an SSD connected to one of the two USB3.0 ports.

 As explained, only SSDs are fast enough (I/O speed) to sync Geth to the Ethereum mainnet.